Comcast offers $65 billion for Twenty-First Century Fox assets

 The door remains open for Disney to make another offer in an attempt to match or outbid Comcast.

-The financial bidding war comes just a day after U.S. District Judge Richard Leon gave his blessing to AT&T's deal to buy Time Warner, without any conditions on the $85.4 billion deal.
-That approval signaled that Comcast might have less trouble getting the deal approved than previously expected.
+The financial bidding war comes just a day after U.S. District Judge Richard Leon gave his blessing to AT&T's acquisition of Time Warner without putting any conditions on the $85.4 billion deal.
+That approval signaled that Comcast might have less regulatory trouble in buying Fox than previously expected.

 The Comcast offer sets up a battle with Disney, which has plans to create a streaming media service to rival Netflix and wants Fox TV shows and movies to lure subscribers.
 Fox shareholders and media watchers will now wait for Disney to either increase its offer, walk away, or negotiate a split of the assets with Comcast.
 (Comcast has a separate offer on the table to acquire satellite broadcaster, Sky.)